DHRUVOPS360/mono-repo/README.md

 The deployment workflow in this repository consists of the following stages:

 - **Dev**: Deploys the resources to the Dev environment.
+Perform Terraform Init, format in this stage.
 - **QA**: Deploys the resources to the QA environment, which depends on the successful completion of the Dev stage.
+In addition to the Dev this performs Terraform Plan in this stage.
 - **Prod**: Deploys the resources to the Prod environment, which depends on the successful completion of the QA stage.
+In addition to the QA this performs Terraform Apply in this stage.
 - **Destroy**: Destroys the resources in the Destroy environment, which depends on the successful completion of the Prod stage.
+In addition to the Prod this performs Terraform Destroy in this stage.

 ## Prerequisites